Benedikt Paul Göcke: Biography

 After studying philosophy, Catholic theology and religious studies at the University of Münster, Göcke received his doctorate in 2011 under Klaus Müller with a thesis on the panentheism of Karl Christian Friedrich Krause at the Catholic theological faculty.
 Göcke obtained a second doctorate in, this time in philosophy, in 2013 at the Munich School of Philosophy.
 The work was supervised by Godehard Brüntrup and was published by Palgrave Macmillan in 2014 under the title "A Theory of the Absolute".
 From 2008 to 2012 Göcke was also a research fellow in Religion and Politics under Klaus Müller and from 2010 to 2013 a Junior Research Fellow in Philosophy at Blackfriars, Oxford.
 From 2012 to 2015 Göcke was a postdoctoral fellow at the Faculty of Catholic Theology at the Ruhr-Universität Bochum.
 Since 2016 he has been the group leader of an Emmy Noether project on theology as a science.
 Following a junior professorship from 2017 to 2019, Göcke has been Professor for the Philosophy of Religion and Philosophy of Science since 2019.
 He has also been an Associate Member of the Faculty of Theology and Religion at the University of Oxford since 2017.

+Göcke is the editor of After Physicalism published in 2012.